nsplab/mesh-utils/ACVD/README.md

     -sf spare_factor : sets the spare factor
     -sc number_of_spare_clusters : sets the number of spare clusters

-So the first argument should be 1000, the second one 0, and we want `-d 0` to skip the interactive mode:
+So the first argument should be `mesh.ply`, the second argument 1000, the third argument 0, and we also want `-d 0` to skip the interactive mode (it gets stuck otherwise):

     luis@alpha:~/dev/ACVD/build/bin$ ./ACVD mesh.ply 1000 0 -d 0
     load : mesh.ply